brendacs/colludia-gatsby/src/content/posts/news/2021-03-13-minute-of-islands-release.md

   ]
 ---

 [Minute of Islands](https://minute-of-islands.com/) from [Studio Fizbin](https://twitter.com/studiofizbin) and [Mixtvision Games](https://mixtvision.games/) is a beautifully illustrated story rich adventure [coming to PC](https://store.steampowered.com/app/1049710/Minute_of_Islands/), Mac, and the [Nintendo Switch](https://www.nintendo.com/games/detail/minute-of-islands-switch/) on March 18, 2021.
-We're super excited to experience the journey in this rich world that promises to be full of stories, emotion, and quirky characters.
+I'm super excited to experience the journey in this rich world that promises to be full of stories, emotion, and quirky characters.

 **Update: As of March 2021, there is no longer a release date.
 For more information, check out [Minute of Islands on Twitter](https://twitter.com/MinuteofIslands).**